GEN0C1DE/Sector/README.md

 # Restro
-- Hosted on a Virtual Private Server using Ubuntu x20.04
+- Hosted on a Virtual Private Server using Ubuntu x20.04 using Eris Library